oslokommune/ukeweb_designsystem/src/molecules/navigation/menu_list/menu_list.md

 Menu list shows a list of links that can be expandable / collapsible in mobile view.

+### Examples

+Here you can see the different uses of modifiers in this pattern: <a href="https://codepen.io/oslokommune/pen/yWeaye" target="_blank">https://codepen.io/oslokommune/pen/yWeaye</a>.

 ### Data Fields

 | Attribute | Type   | Values               | Default | Description                                 |